 We grabbed our lunch at The Bikini Tree Cafe, which is actually part of the Arcadia Village Hotel but open for anyone to have lunch.
 The majority of the cafe is all outside with a pool right in the middle, perfect for soaking up that warm Queensland air.
 You can find burgers, wood fire pizzas, salads and tapas on the menu, as well as ice-cream, smoothies and fresh sandwiches.

-Fun facts: Although Arcadia sits on the smallest of the four main bays on Maggie, it’s definitely one of the most popular, probably due to it’s accessibility.
+Fun fact: Although Arcadia sits on the smallest of the four main bays on Maggie, it’s definitely one of the most popular, probably due to it’s accessibility.
 It is surrounded by Alma Bay and Geoffrey Bay – which is actually a Marine National Park Zone, meaning no fishing or collecting.

 There’s also a large stretch of fringing reef that extends the whole length the bay which makes it the perfect place for exploring rock pools and catching a glimpse of marine life in the low tide.
 At dusk you can also find heaps of wallabies in the car park who come out to find food.